-More important, though, is the problem that if you make no changes to your normal life, as soon as you stop depriving yourself of the crash diet, you are very likely to return to your previous eating and exercise habits, which leads to an inevitable Yo-Yo phenomenon.
-Studies have demonstrated that people who are overweight and crash diet, then regain the weight are in a much worse state of health than those who remain at their original overweight size
+More important, though, is the problem that if you make no changes to your everyday life, as soon as you stop depriving yourself of the crash diet, you are likely to return to your previous eating and exercise habits, leading to an inevitable Yo-Yo phenomenon.
+Studies have demonstrated that people who are overweight and crash diet and then regain their weight are in a much worse state of health than those who remain at their original overweight size.

 Like so many others, I have a muffin top.
-Despite all my best nutritional and exercise efforts, I just couldn’t lose weight around my middle, especially since I hit 50.
-So who could turn down a book that will get the flat belly you’ve always dreamed of with the brand new Flat Belly Diet!
+Despite all my best nutritional and exercise efforts, I couldn’t lose weight around my middle, especially since I hit 50.
+So, who could turn down a book that will get the flat belly you’ve always dreamed of with the brand new Flat Belly Diet!
 Created by the health and fitness experts you trust at Prevention, Flat Belly gives you all the tips and moves you need to eliminate belly bulge – for good.

 The Flat Belly Diet book is written by Prevention Editor in Chief Liz Vaccariello and Prevention Nutrition Editor Cynthia Sass.
 The book’s cover reads: “A Flat Belly is about food and attitude.
 Period.
 (No crunches required)!
 With the Flat Belly Diet Book, you’ll trim your waistline and sculpt a lean, sexy belly – without ever doing a single crunch!
-Filled with fast, effective workouts, belly-flattening eating tips, and stay-slim-forever advice, the Flat Belly Diet gives you everything you need to help you flatten your stomach, trim your waist and streamline your entire core – in just 32 days.”
+Filled with fast, effective workouts, belly-flattening eating tips, and stay-slim-forever advice, the Flat Belly Diet gives you everything you need to help you flatten your stomach, trim your waist, and streamline your entire core – in just 32 days.”

 The Stealth Belly Flattener

-However, it’s the additional health benefits that make this type of dietary fat so unique.
+However, the additional health benefits make this type of dietary fat so unique.
 Not only can it prevent and control type 2 diabetes and reduce the risk of heart disease (by lowering “bad” LDL cholesterol levels and boosting the “good” HDL), but a 3-year Italian study found that diets high in MUFAs from nuts and olive oil also helped reduce markers of inflammation, a known trigger for aging and disease.

-To ensure their plan delivered, they also tested it on readers of Prevention Magazine.
+To ensure their plan was delivered, they also tested it on readers of Prevention Magazine.
 The results were impressive.
-In a 4-week period, their 11 panelists lost a total of 91 pounds and 83 inches.
+In 4 weeks, their 11 panelists lost 91 pounds and 83 inches.
 Not only did each lose an average of 2 inches of belly fat, but they lost fat all over their bodies and felt more energized than they had in years.

 The Way to Eat

+- Include a MUFA (monounsaturated fat) at every meal.
 Incorporate a serving of one MUFA-rich food every time you eat to reap the benefits of this amazingly healthful belly-flattening fat.

+- Have a clear calorie goal.
 Consume four 400-calorie meals a day.
 Significant weight loss requires calorie control.
 For the average woman, 1,600 calories per day is ideal because it’s low enough to create weight loss while maintaining energy and preserving calorie-burning muscle.

+- Change the way you think.
 What you put in your mouth is only half the equation.
 The other half is your attitude toward food and eating.
 Put these tips into practice:

+- Manage stress.
 This emotion causes a spike in the hunger-stimulating hormone cortisol, sending you straight for the sweets.
 And when cortisol is high, extra calories are deposited directly as belly fat.

 5 Flat Belly Foods

 These ingredients hold the power to truly transform your body, not to mention lengthen your life.
-The secret is their magical “MUFA”
+The secret is their magical “MUFA.”

-These cannot live without their food share more than history; they also share unique health properties.
+These cannot live without their food sharing more than history; they also share unique health properties.
 They’re packed with monounsaturated fatty acids, these good-for-you fats that protect you from chronic disease and, according to new research, can help you lose fat, specifically around your middle.
 That’s why they’re at the heart of the Flat Belly Diet, a unique Prevention-tested weight loss plan.

-There are five major categories of MUFAs: (1) oils, (2) nuts and seeds, (3) avocado, (4) olives, and (5) chocolate.
+There are five significant categories of MUFAs: (1) oils, (2) nuts and seeds, (3) avocado, (4) olives, and (5) chocolate.

 You can easily fit these MUFAs into the Flat Belly Diet menu plans, but even if you’re not following the diet, you can still enjoy the rich flavor of MUFAs and their numerous health benefits.
 For centuries, these foods and fats have been hard to resist.

-Pick your MUFA: Canola oil, flaxseed oil, olive oil, peanut oil, pesto sauce, safflower oil, sesame oil, soybean oil, sunflower oil, walnut oil
+Pick your MUFA: Canola oil, flaxseed oil, olive oil, peanut oil, pesto sauce, safflower oil, sesame oil, soybean oil, sunflower oil, walnut oil.

-A serving equals: 1 tablespoon
+A serving equals 1 tablespoon.

 Use them like this: Stir-fry with sesame, peanut, or canola oil; pan-fry in walnut or olive oil; spread pesto on a sandwich, drizzle it over soups or grilled foods, or toss it with rice or pasta; add walnut, sesame, or olive oil to marinades; cook with safflower, soybean, or sunflower oil; use flaxseed oil in salad dressings (flaxseed oil cannot be used for cooking) I like to put flaxseed oil in my fruit shakes.
-You have all of the benefits and you do not taste it.
+You have all of the benefits, and you do not taste it.

-2. Nuts & Seeds
+Nuts & Seeds

-Pick your MUFA: Almonds, almond butter, Brazil nuts, cashew butter, chunky natural peanut butter, dry-roasted cashews, dry-roasted peanuts, dry-roasted sunflower seeds, hazelnuts, macadamia nuts, pecans, pine nuts, pistachios, roasted pumpkin seeds, smooth natural peanut butter, sunflower seeds, sunflower seed butter, tahini (sesame seed paste), walnuts
+Pick your MUFA: Almonds, almond butter, Brazil nuts, cashew butter, chunky natural peanut butter, dry-roasted cashews, dry-roasted peanuts, dry-roasted sunflower seeds, hazelnuts, macadamia nuts, pecans, pine nuts, pistachios, roasted pumpkin seeds, smooth natural peanut butter, sunflower seeds, sunflower seed butter, tahini (sesame seed paste), walnuts.

-A serving equals: 2 tablespoons
+A serving equals 2 tablespoons.